Mawldor/WoR-content/GB-2.md

 Does some incidental stuns if you have him A1, and is easy to keep alive, as well as doing reasonable damage.
 Not the best unit, but does serve some purpose.

+## General strategy and tips

+- Make sure you hold off on using (or not using in the case of, say, Azhor) ults to have them ready for the saw phases
+- You can make use of incidental/small stun count champions (Torodor/Praetus ability at 2+ stacks/Aracha...) to give some more time to your main stun champion (Helga, Nazeem, etc...) to get their ult back
+- It is sometimes very much worth it to sacrfice damage, in favor of speed/regen, just for your stun champion to be more efficient at controlling this phase
+- You want to, at the very least, reach a solid 7+ stacks on this phase when you want to push fairly high up, and that's with a Ferssi.

 </details>